KDBC-TV: News operation

-On December 7, 2005, then-anchor Nichole Ayoub was proposed to (accepting the marriage proposal) live during that night's 6:00 p.m. newscast by her boyfriend of several years, Travis Hughes.
-The event was reported in feature stories seen on ABC's Good Morning America, Inside Edition and by various local television stations around the United States.
+On December 7, 2005, near the end of that night's 6 p.m. news, then-anchor Nichole Ayoub accepted a marriage proposal by her boyfriend Travis Hughes live on-air.

 On December 15, 2009, KDBC became the third television station in the El Paso market to begin broadcasting its newscasts in high definition.

 In January 2010, Communications Corporation of America announced that it would shut down the news department of its sister station, KVEO-TV in Brownsville, Texas, other than maintaining a few locally based reporters for stories in the Brownsville area.
 The locally produced newscast on that station would originate from KDBC, using its staff with reports filed by Brownsville-based reporters.
 The new newscast, which debuted on KVEO on January 18, 2010, was able to be broadcast live in Brownsville without interfering with the production of KDBC's newscasts due to the one-hour time difference between El Paso (in the Mountain Time Zone) and Brownsville (in the Central Time Zone).
+KTSM took over responsibility for the production of KVEO's newscasts upon the sale of the station to Cunningham in 2013.

 On October 16, 2014, KDBC's news operation was consolidated at the new facilities of sister station KFOX-TV, and re-launched as CBS 4 News.
-All newscasts will be kept.
+All newscasts were retained.

-On August 17, 2015, KDBC debuted a two-hour weekday morning newscast called CBS 4 News Daybreak from 5 a.m. to 7 a.m., along with the return of the station's newscast at noon.
+On August 17, 2015, KDBC debuted a two-hour weekday morning newscast called CBS 4 News Daybreak from 5 am to 7 am, along with the return of the station's newscast at noon.

+On July 19, 2024, as part of cutbacks, Sinclair announced that most of KDBC's newscasts would end on August 5, and would be replaced by simulcasts of their KFOX counterparts.
+Only the 10 p.m. newscast remained in the short term, with Sinclair stating that a "reconceptualized" newscast would premiere on KDBC later in the year.
+El Paso Matters suggested that Sinclair planned to introduce its lifestyle-oriented arc format, as it had done on some of its other stations.
+In November 2024, KDBC launched arc El Paso, which airs as its noon and 10 p.m. newscasts on weekdays.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KDBC-TV shut down its analog signal, over VHF channel 4, on June 2, 2009 (ten days before most full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate on June 12).
-The station's digital signal remained on its pre-transition UHF channel 18.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+The station's digital signal remained on its pre-transition UHF channel 18, using virtual channel 4.